Telicent-io/telicent-opensearch/README.md

 ## License
 This code is licensed under the Apache 2.0 License.
 See [LICENSE.txt](LICENSE.txt).
+All contributions are welcome and should be under the Apache 2.0 License, see [CONTRIBUTING](CONTRIBUTING.md) on how to proceed.

 ## Copyright
 Copyright Telicent.
-See [NOTICE](NOTICE.txt) for details.- Check the plugin versioning policy is documented and help users know which versions of the plugin are compatible and recommended for specific versions of OpenSearch
+See [NOTICE](NOTICE.txt) for details.